 Giving examples or even practicing engagement in a class or two and expecting them to do it on their own simply isn’t enough.
 Learners need the skills broken down into separate functions to recognise and practice.
 What do we do to engage with readings?
 How can they be divided into clearer, concise roles to practice before being put together?
 And despite strong encouragement, it’s rare that any student will fully grasp how to engage even if they have the gumption to run with it on their own.
 This has been my experience.

 Each role needs really to serve two purposes: help engage with material and practice research essay skills.
-With this in mind, I tweaked Furr’s explanations of the role responsibilities a little (see document below).
+With this in mind, I tweaked Furr’s explanations of the role responsibilities a little.
 I also added a few roles.
 Interpreting, evaluating and integrating visual media from readings and into essays is a vital skill at this level.
 As a result, I added in a Visualiser role, along the lines of the Artistic Adventurer (Daniels 2002) .
 Another change was emphasise critical thinking regarding bias, reliability and context.
 In comes my Contextualiser role.
 Finally, I collapsed the Word Master and Passage Finder into the Highlighter.
-The handout I give students is here.
-The first page is for teacher’s reference, whereas students get the second in order to encourage cognisance of the roles’ purposes and effects.
+Otherwise, the Discussion Leader, Summariser, and Connector roles are fairly self-explanatory.

 I allow students to choose their weekly roles, exceptions: there must be a Discussion Leader and not same role twice in a row.
 This gives a certain control back.
 To do this, they update this Google spreadsheet so I can monitor more effectively.